 If you have experienced extensive tooth loss, dentures are an ideal way to restore the appearance and function of your smile.
-This way, you can regain the confidence to chew your food, speak clearly, and smile with confidence.
+This way, you can regain the ability to chew your food, speak clearly, and smile with confidence.
 However, when you first get your new dentures, it will take you some time to get used to them, and some foods are more difficult to chew than others.
 Here are 5 foods that you should probably avoid with your new replacement teeth.

 Steak

-Sticky Candy
+Sticky & Hard Candy

 Do you like sugary treats?
 Caramel, peanut brittle, and gummies can all be delicious.
 However, when you wear dentures, they have the tendency to stick.
 It is very difficult to remove these items from dentures, so it is a good idea to avoid them.
 The good news is that you don’t need to give up on sweets entirely.
 Choose denture-friendly treats, like soft chocolates, ice cream, fruit smoothies, and puddings.